vicentedpsantos/taghop/README.md

 3. When you need to switch between these files, use `:TagHopList`
 4. Select the file you want to jump to by pressing its number
 5. When you're done with a file, untag it with `:TagHopUntag`
+6. If persistence is enabled, your tagged files will be available the next time you open Neovim in the same project

 ## License